oktadev/universal-logout-spec/index.md

 ### Is this an open standard?

-The API described by this document is intended to be an open standard, able to be implemented by anyone on both sides of the transaction.
+The API described in this document is intended to be an open standard that anyone can implement on either side of the transaction.

-We are bringing this work to the appropriate standards bodies, and will update this page when there are any changes to the status.

-As is the nature of the standardization process, it is possible that the specifics of the request may end up different than what is in this document.
-We intentionally designed this API based on existing standards where possible, to reduce the likelihood of things needing to change as the standard progresses.
+Okta is bringing this work to the appropriate standards bodies.
+As is the nature of the standardization process, it's possible that the specifics of the request may end up different than what's in this document.
+Okta intentionally designed this API based on existing standards to reduce the likelihood of things changing as the standard progresses.

-That said, the majority of the effort of implementing this API is actually implementing the internal revocation logic.
-Most of the investment in building this feature would be able to be carried over regardless of the specific API format that triggers the logout request.
+A large part of the effort to implement this API is implementing the internal revocation logic.
+Most of the investment in building this feature can be carried over regardless of the specific API format that triggers the logout request.